koson3n/gradupeli/README.md

 When you have downloaded the .zip:

 - Unzip the folder
-- Navigate the folders until you see a file called "SpeedRunningChallenge"
+- Navigate the folders until you see a file called "SpeedRunningChallengeGame.exe"
 - Open it and play the game